In Him Ministries:

 John 3:16 adds, “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”

-Keeping the law won’t save you, only trusting in Jesus Christ for your salvation can do that.
+Keeping the law won’t save you, the only way to have eternal life is to trust in Jesus Christ alone for your salvation.

-Note: We have all sinned!
+• We have all sinned!
 No one can live up to what God created us to be.
-We cannot save ourselves because we can never live up to God's requirements to be saved.
-Our only hope is to put our faith in Jesus Christ.
+We cannot save ourselves because we can never live up to God’s requirements to be saved on our own.
+Our only hope is to put our faith in Jesus Christ alone.

-Note: This expression involves a deep-seated personal belief that Jesus is the leader of your life, turning away from sin, putting your faith in Jesus to save you, and submitting to Jesus Christ as the Lord of your life.
+• This involves a deep-seated personal belief that Jesus is the Lord and Savior of your life.

 1) confess with your mouth that Jesus is Lord;